-How on earth am I going to drive an Indian Rickshaw?
+How on earth am I going to drive a tuk tuk?

 Don’t stress, they’re very friendly.
 If you can ride a bicycle that has a clutch and an engine, you can ride a rickshaw.
 Besides, on the first day everyone gets mandatory rickshaw driving instructions and safety training.
 You’ll have plenty of practice before hitting the open road.

 To put it bluntly – yes.
 There will be an element of danger, if only because you’re sitting behind the handlebars of a three-wheeled Rickshaw, on top of 200CC of raw power, and tackling unfamiliar roads in a foreign country.
 Lets face it, Indian roads can be diabolical in places and the driving standards might not be what you’re used to.
 That in itself is a bit risky.
 But don’t worry too much – if you’re sensible and cautious, you should be fine, and we have a fully trained crew to swing in if anything goes wrong.
 That includes an ambulance and paramedics on standby.

 Warning: Auto Rickshaws can easily roll and flip if not handled correctly.
 We take safety really seriously on these challenges, and you should know there are inherent risks involved, including potentially life-threatening situations.

 Your humble steed will be handed over in a good road worthy condition and from then onwards it is your responsibility to take care of any repair costs.
 Our team of mechanics will be at your disposal throughout the event and will assist you with this at a cost.
 Otherwise you can turn to the locals to help you out.
 But don’t worry spare parts are not that expensive!